zyhzsh/S7-Doc/docs/Industry/Research/Backend.md

 # Backend solution

-Given that the focus of this project is on the mobile application, it is imperative to explore alternatives to the traditional back-end application to minimize the maintenance expenses associated with it.
+Since the project primarily revolves around the mobile application, it is crucial to consider alternative options for the conventional back-end application.
+This would help reduce the maintenance costs associated with it.

 ## Context

-Thanks to the widespread adoption of serverless technologies and related concepts, many mature Backend-as-a-Service (BaaS) and Headless Content Management System (Headless CMS) solutions have emerged in the market.
+With the increasing adoption of serverless technologies, various Backend-as-a-Service (BaaS) and Headless Content Management System (Headless CMS) solutions have emerged in the market.

-After conducting thorough research, I have created a visual mind map to presents analysis and comparison of diverse cloud services and corresponding back-end solution.
-Additionally, and giving potential solutions based on the findings. <a href="https://excalidraw.com/#json=yf0sT96aDj8irjEDzpb9z,vkZFPDxXIUlKFsI80AJUug"><u>Link</u></a>
+After conducting comprehensive research, I have created a visual mind map to present the analysis and comparison of various cloud services and their corresponding back-end solutions.
+Moreover, based on the findings, potential solutions have been suggested. <a href="https://excalidraw.com/#json=yf0sT96aDj8irjEDzpb9z,vkZFPDxXIUlKFsI80AJUug"><u>Link</u></a>
 <img src={BackendSolutionResearchOverviewImag} />

 ## Outcome - 1